Black hole information paradox without Hawking radiation: Resolution of the paradox - potentially useful approaches

 \item {\it Information destroyed in the singularity.} If, as originally proposed by Hawking \cite{hawk2}, any excess of information induced by Hawking radiation is destroyed in the b.h. singularity, then so is the any excess of information dropped into the black hole by our mechanism.
 In this sense, information destruction in the singularity is probably the simplest resolution of our version of the paradox.
 It has been argued that such a non-unitary evolution violates energy-momentum conservation or locality \cite{BSP}, but a more careful analysis reveals that it is not the case for systems with a large number of degrees of freedom \cite{nik_nounit}.
 Moreover, by treating time as a local quantum observable, such information destruction can be reinterpreted as a unitary process in disguise \cite{hartle1,hartle2,nik1,nik2,nik3}.

-\item {\it ER=EPR.} According to the ER=EPR conjecture \cite{er=epr}, the left and right subsystems in (\ref{entang}) are connected by a wormhole.
+\item {\it ER=EPR and islands.} According to the ER=EPR conjecture \cite{er=epr}, the left and right subsystems in (\ref{entang}) are connected by a wormhole.
 Therefore, instead of being destroyed in the singularity at $r=0$, the left subsystem can escape from the black hole through the wormhole.
-Such an escape that bypasses the horizon resolves our version of the b.h. information paradox, but at the moment this scenario seems too speculative to provide much more details.
+Such an escape that bypasses the horizon resolves our version of the b.h. information paradox.
+A more precise version of this idea involves a black hole island \cite{island}, a region in black hole that due to a wormhole should be thought of as a part of the b.h exterior, rather than interior.

 \item {\it Gravitational crystal.} By analogy with condensed-matter physics, it has been proposed that general relativity is merely a macroscopic description of a fluid phase of some unknown fundamental degrees of freedom \cite{nik_cryst}.
 Those fundamental degrees can also exist in the crystal phase that does not obey the laws of general relativity.
 Instead of being destroyed in the singularity at $r=0$, any excess of information in the black hole gets absorbed by a crystal core formed around the center at $r=0$.
 The entropy of the core scales with its volume $V_{core}$, so, instead of (\ref{Sbh}), the relevant entropy bound is $S_{core}\le \alpha V_{core}$ with $\alpha\sim 1$.
 Consequently, the core continuously grows as new information arrives \cite{nik_cryst}.
 In this way, since general relativity is not valid in the crystal phase, the core can penetrate the horizon from the inside and become even larger than $R=2M$.